 The following learning agenda section sample for the fictitious Department of Societal Betterment can be found in the Sample Learning Agenda Section handout (available for download on the Evidence Act Toolkits Homepage).
-The sample section covers all topics listed in the OMB M-19-23 box above.
+The sample section covers all topics listed in the OMB M-19-23 box on the previous page.